4 Steps to Prepare Your International Students to Answer Questions About Sponsorship During a Job Interview

 Employers will typically have an inflated view of the cost to complete a work visa application.
 Many times, their perception of cost far exceeds reality.

-Real costs: Depending on the process you qualify for, the costs will vary, from $7,000 for an H-1B non-immigration work visa, to $19,000 for an EB-2 or EB-3 employment-based immigration process.
-Be prepared to discuss ways to offset the costs.
-For example, you may consider forfeiting signing bonuses; and/or performance and end-of-year bonuses.
+Real costs: Depending on the process they qualify for, the costs will vary, from $7,000 for an H-1B non-immigration work visa, to $19,000 for an EB-2 or EB-3 employment-based immigration process.
+Prepare your students to discuss ways to offset the costs.
+For example, the students may consider forfeiting signing bonuses; and/or performance and end-of-year bonuses.

-Ultimately, don’t hesitate or feel discouraged to discuss the costs of your immigration process with an employer.
+Ultimately, you want to help your international students feel comfortable discussing the costs of their immigration process with an employer.
 It's important to remember that hiring new employees, American or foreign, inherently involves expenses.
 Even roles considered low-skilled, such as housekeeping staff, generate hiring costs around $3,500.
-So, start thinking of your immigration expenses are a normal part of the hiring process.
+So, help your students to start thinking of their immigration expenses as a normal part of the hiring process.

 Concern 2: Effort